encoredev/examples/nextjs-starter/README.md

 git push encore
 ```

 You can view your backend deploys, metrics and traces <https://app.encore.dev>.
+You can also connect your project to a
+GitHub repo to get automatic deploys on new commits.

 ### Next.js on Vercel

-...
+1. Create a repo and push the project to GitHub
+2. Create a new project on Vercel and point it to your GitHup repo
+3. Select `frontend` as the root directory for the Vercel project

 ## Learn More